 Which countries have the most vibrant LGBTQ communities and events?

-Can LGBTQ individuals adopt children?
+In which countries can LGBTQ individuals adopt children?

 Which South American countries are considered the most LGBTQ-friendly?